Text Link

 It can be incredibly difficult when someone you love is struggling with bulimia nervosa (BN).
 You may feel hopeless, like you’re stuck on the sidelines, watching as your loved one continues to battle their disorder.

-Fortunately, this doesn’t have to be the case.
-It is possible to proactively help and support someone struggling with bulimia on their journey toward recovery.
-Here are a few tips on how to help someone with bulimia nervosa.
+Fortunately, there are things you can do to help someone with bulimia on their journey toward recovery.
+Here are a few tips on how to help a friend with bulimia.1,2,3

 Last updated on